 Daylight

-At the higher end of the color temperature spectrum is 6000K, commonly referred to as Daylight.
-This colour temperature replicates the bright, cool tones of natural daylight, making it an alternative choice to Cool White for spaces where clarity and visibility are paramount.
+At the higher end of the colour temperature spectrum is 6000K, commonly referred to as Daylight.
+This colour temperature replicates natural daylight's bright, cool tones, making it an alternative choice to Cool White for spaces where clarity and visibility are paramount.

 Daylight lighting is particularly beneficial in areas like workshops and garages, where tasks requiring attention to detail are performed.
 Its ability to simulate natural daylight enhances colour accuracy, making it easier to distinguish between various hues.
 Additionally, Daylight lighting can help regulate circadian rhythms, promoting alertness and focus during the day.

 While Daylight lighting is excellent for task-oriented spaces, it may not be the best choice for most areas within the home.
-Using this colour temperature in bedrooms or living rooms may create an overly bright and clinical atmosphere, hindering the creation of a cozy and comforting ambiance.
+Using this colour temperature in bedrooms or living rooms may create an overly bright and clinical atmosphere, hindering the creation of a cosy and comforting ambience.
 It is also worth noting that 6000K can often make the lighting look blue in certain locations.

 Conclusion